-- Included: Airport pickup and drop off, lodging in Kathmandu for three nights (two nights prior and one night after, double occupancy in a nice hotel), welcome dinner, transport to/from trail head, park permits, lodging and meals on the trail, access to group sat phone and med kit, entrance to cultural places along trail (temple donations etc).
+- Include: Airport pickup and drop off, lodging in Kathmandu for three nights (two nights prior and one night after, double occupancy in a nice hotel), welcome dinner, transport to/from trail head, park permits, lodging and meals on the trail, access to group sat phone and med kit, entrance to cultural places along trail (temple donations etc).

-- Not included: Booze, soda, snacks, desert, trail snacks including during six days on the trail when we don’t stop for a hot lunch (approx $5 per day).
+- Do not include: Booze, soda, snacks, desert, trail snacks including during six days on the trail when we don’t stop for a hot lunch (approx $5 per day).

 - 5% Discount provided for participants of our friends at: Boldly Went, Rainshadow Running, Trail Running Nepal, Team Run Run, Team 7 Hills, as well as healthcare professionals and Wilderness First Responders+.

-- An additional 5% discount is provided for participants who fund raise for Wide Open Vistas.
+- Additional discounts may be provided for participants who fund raise for Wide Open Vistas.

 - We donate 10% of all proceeds is to Wide Open Vistas.

 Sound good?
 This event has sold out the past four years, please sign up using our online application form